 Networking all your domestic technology and household appliances is becoming increasingly popular.
 The smart home approach, and allows you to centrally control and management home heating, lamps, blinds, refrigerators, washing machines, etc. It doesn’t just improve your quality of life, but also contributes to efficient energy consumption.
 Thanks to it’s low price, internet capability and status as a fully functioning system with excellent hardware support, more and more hobby craftsmen are relying on Raspberry Pi to implement projects for their own homes.
 The required software basis is formed by open source tools like openHAB or Home Assistant.

-When used as a mail server, e-mails are saved exclusively on Raspberry Pi, so no other provider or server has access to your messages.
-With a Raspberry Pi mail server, users have complete control over their mail system, as well as the ability to set up any number of e-mail addresses with their own domain.
-As the central platform for your electronic communications, the mini computer offers you the best possible privacy and security (since all data is in your own hands), as well as a high degree of flexibility.
-A more detailed list of the advantages and possibilities of this kind of home server, as well as step-by-step instructions for setting one up using Rasbperry Pi can be found You can find a step-by-step guide on how to set up a Raspberry Pi mail server here Article on this topic “Setting up Raspberry-Pi mail servers.
+When used as a mail server, emails are saved exclusively on Raspberry Pi, so no other provider or server has access to your messages.
+With a Raspberry Pi mail server, users have complete control over their mail system, and the ability to set up any number of email addresses using their own domain.
+As the central platform for your electronic communications, the micro-computer provides superior privacy and security and a high degree of flexibility.
+A more detailed list of the advantages and possibilities and step-by-step instructions for setting up a mail server using Raspberry Pi can be found here.

 Raspberry Pi security system